orb-lang/helm/doc/md/helm/historian.md

 ```
 ### Historian:load()

-Brings up the project history and results, and (eventually) user config.
+Brings up the project history and result ids.

 Most of the complexity serves to make a simple key/value relationship
 between the regenerated txtbufs and their associated result history.

-#todo There's actually no reason to load all the results, as we don't use the
+We want as much history as practical, because we search in it, but most of
 the results never get used.

 ```lua